miofuku/glitter/README.md

 ## Future Development
 To turn this prototype into a fully functional system, consider the following enhancements:
-1. Implementing a real zero-knowledge proof system
+1. Implement a real zero-knowledge proof system to replace the current placeholder.
-2. Developing a production-ready P2P network layer
+2. Enhance the P2P network simulation with actual network capabilities.
-3. Enhancing the consensus mechanism
+3. Develop a more sophisticated consensus mechanism.
-4. Improving error handling and edge case management
+4. Implement a user interface for easier interaction with the network.
-5. Expanding the test suite for better coverage
+5. Conduct a comprehensive security audit before any production use.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.